Lin-Smooth/AerhickyV2/README.md

 # AerhickyV2
-You should know what it is.
+You should know what this is.